What Is IRS Form 5498: IRA Contributions Information?

 Form 5498: IRA Contributions Information reports your IRA contributions to the IRS.
 Your IRA trustee or issuer - not you - is required to file this form with the IRS by May 31.

-When you save for retirement with an individual retirement arrangement, you probably receive a Form 5498 each year.
-The institution that manages your IRA must report all contributions you make to the account during the tax year on the form.
+When you save for retirement with an individual retirement arrangement (IRA), you probably receive a Form 5498 each year.
+The institution that manages your IRA is required to report all contributions you make to the account during the tax year on the form.
 Depending on the type of IRA you have, you may need Form 5498 to report IRA contribution deductions on your tax return.

 Understanding Form 5498

-Although a rollover or conversion of assets from one retirement plan into an IRA isn’t deductible, they are considered contributions and will be reported in boxes 2 and 3 of Form 5498.
-However, direct trustee-to-trustee transfers from a traditional IRA to another traditional IRA or to a SEP IRA, a SIMPLE IRA to another SIMPLE IRA, a SEP IRA to another SEP IRA or to a traditional IRA or a Roth IRA to another Roth IRA are not reported on Form 5498.
+- Although a rollover or conversion of assets from one retirement plan into an IRA isn’t deductible, they are considered contributions and will be reported in boxes 2 and 3 of Form 5498.

 Traditional IRA contributions

-With a traditional IRA, you can make tax deductible contributions to the account and accumulate earnings within the IRA tax-free until you are required to begin making withdrawals—usually in the year you turn 70 1/2.
-When you start taking withdrawals, you then need to report the gross amounts as income on your tax return and pay the appropriate amount of income tax, if necessary.
+If you are eligible, you can make tax deductible contributions to a traditional IRA and accumulate earnings within the IRA tax-free until you are required to begin making withdrawals—usually in the year you turn 72.
+When you start taking withdrawals, you then need to report the appropriate amounts as income on your tax return and pay the appropriate amount of income tax, if necessary.

 Roth IRA contributions

 Saving with a Roth IRA has some tax advantages, but you cannot use your contributions as a tax deduction.
-The reason that contributions to a Roth IRA aren’t deductible is because the withdrawals you make during retirement aren’t taxable.
+The reason that contributions to a Roth IRA aren’t deductible is because the withdrawals you make during retirement, even the earnings portions, typically aren’t taxable.

-However, you may be able to take the saver’s tax credit for some of those Roth IRA contributions (and traditional IRA contributions) reported in box 10 of Form 5498 if your income is below certain levels and you satisfy other requirements.
+Even though you can't get a tax deduction for contributing to a ROTH IRA, you may be able to take the saver’s tax credit for your contributions (and with traditional IRA contributions) if your income is below certain levels and you satisfy other requirements.